AlexsLemonade/refinebio-web/README.md

 ## Development

-The following commands must be run in the project root directory.
+The following commands must be run from the project root directory.

 ### Initialization